ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/graphql-simple-server.md

 ## Testing with GraphiQL

+We can now run the app and open the browser at  the url `http://localhost:4000/graphql`  to make graphql queries using GraphiQL.

 Use **GraphiQL** to test your API.
 GraphiQL is an in-browser IDE for GraphQL development and workflow.
 Para ello vea este video: